 The fact that Sonos had specifically said that new products introduced after May will have S2 pre-installed told us that new products were on the way, and our bet was that one of the first out of the gates would be a Dolby Atmos soundbar to replace the fairly aged Playbar.

-At the risk of tooting our own horn, we were right: the Sonos Arc is one of three new devices that the company has announced and that will run exclusively on the S2 platform.
+At the risk of tooting our own horn, we were right: the Sonos Arc is one of three new devices that will be released in the next few days and that run exclusively on the S2 platform.

 The other two new products announced are the Five (essentially a mildly updated version of the existing Play:5) and a third-generation version of the Sub.